AlbatrossHook/AlbatrossAndroid/README.md

 - **SDK Interception**: Override or extend third-party SDK behavior
 - **Binder Hook**:Easy for Multi-Instance Software Development.
 - **Reflection**:High-performance reflection library alternatives
+- **Code analysis**:Tracking and analyzing the running logic through instructions

 ##  Future Plans
-Potential features include Java instruction hooking, Java code tracing, dynamic hooking (where a single method can hook methods from multiple classes), call chain hooking, and unhooking capabilities.
+Potential features include ~~Java instruction hooking~~, Java code tracing, dynamic hooking (where a single method can hook methods from multiple classes), call chain hooking, and unhooking capabilities.
 However, due to resource limitations, the implementation of these features will be prioritized based on user feedback.
 More tools and documentation will follow.
 Stay tuned for updates on `albatross-server`, `albatross-core`,`albatross-manager` and more!